-- - these are quite pricey, but the formula is truly exceptional.
-These saved my lips during Winter while on 'tane!
-They feel luxurious, smooth, fully hydrating and exactly what you need during a skin-taxing course of Accutane.
-Kiehl's Lip Balm
+- Kiehl's Lip Balm - now, this formula is truly exceptional.
+These saved my lips during winter while on 'tane!
+They feel luxurious, smooth, fully hydrating and are exactly what you need while on the drug.

 3. Moisturizer: Since my skin did not get particularly dry, I used the Nivea moisturizer for sensitive skin.
 It is one of the only moisturizers that doesn't break out my skin.